 There are various types of damages you can pursue after suffering a dog bite, an experienced dog bite attorney can help navigate you in your journey of seeking financial compensation for your injuries.
 The most obvious compensation you could receive after a dog bite would be those to cover medical expenses.
 Dog bites can leave permanent scarring and even expose bone.
 A proper recovery from such an injury would take time, and its fair share of medical bills.
 The victim could also receive compensation for the psychological trauma the dog bite caused, the compensation going towards the psychological support they might need to overcome their trauma.
 The victim could also seek compensation for any lost wages they may have suffered due to the dog bite.
 If the dog bite was serious enough it could prevent the victim from performing sufficiently at work or even attending their workplace.

 If you ever find yourself the victim of a dog bite accident, we recommend that you first –seek medical attention–, and second – contact an experienced dog bite attorney.
 Here at PereGonza The Attorneys, we can offer a free consultation and give your insight on what the best course of action for your specific case may be.
-Fill out our personal intake form for more information.
+Fill out our case evaluation form for more information.